 When it comes to “search,” our S-SEA leverages Elasticsearch to implement diverse features like customized text splitting into words, stemming, full-text search, faceted search, instant search, and auto-completion.

-In fact, fuzzy search is great for spelling errors.
-You will find what you are actually searching for although you have spelling mistakes.
+A fuzzy search is great for spelling errors.
+You will find what you are searching for although you have spelling mistakes.
 On the other hand, instant search and auto-completion refer to searching when the user types.
 It tries to estimate the search based on its search history, or by doing a whole new search for each keyword.

 3. Precise results